Shindaiwa EB790RT - 835 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB790RT compare with similar leaf blowers.

-- Forced air exiting this blower has been clocked at a max speed of 240 MPH.
-This puts the EB790RT ahead of the pack as far as air speed is concerned in gas-powered backpack blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 270 MPH could be an option to consider.
+- Air exiting this blower's nozzle can reach speeds of 240 MPH, marking it as considerably swifter than most gas-powered backpack blowers over 75cc.
+If you wish to benefit from air expelled at the fastest possible speed, the PRORUN PBB3000 and its 250 MPH could be an option to consider.

 Price comparison